I specialize in Solution-Focused Brief Therapy (SFBT) which means that I generally see clients for an initial 4-8 sessions.

 I'm happy to see clients for longer, but my goal is to reduce the frequency of sessions as quickly as possible.
 I never want counseling to become a "crutch" in a client's life.

 I'm also a big believer in the benefits of positive psychology.
 Traditional psychology tends to focus on what's wrong in your life.
 Positive psychology focuses on building up the strengths in your life.

 I'm definitely more of a "fixer" than a "talker" when it comes to counseling, and this style seems to work best with guys.
-I'm willing to see couples or individual females, but most of my clients are teenage boys and adult men.
+Almost all my clients are teenage boys and adult men, but I do a limited amount of couples counseling.
 The video clip below helps illustrate the "fixing versus talking" point in a humorous way.

 Below is a link to an article from the New York Times.
 It does a great job of explaining my overall approach to therapy.